 Since 2002, Jewish communal reclamation in Poland has reaped millions of dollars.
-Critics complain of a lack
+Critics complain of a lack of financial transparency.

 As Menachem Daum walked through the streets of Dzialoszyce, Poland, in 2002, he saw the roofless synagogue built in 1854, a poignant reminder of the vibrant Jewish community that had once existed there.
 On a return trip he made three years later, Daum was approached by a man who seemed to be in charge.

 “How much do you want to pay me for it?” he asked Daum.